 Ingredients you need

 - Pomegranate concentrate: You can purchase pom concentrate at middle eastern stores or online.
 You can also make your own pomegranate molasses so you can control the amount of sugar.
+Because the concentrate does not have sugar, if the soup is too tart for you, you can add a little sugar.
+My family prefers no sugar.

 Step-by-step directions